shankhr/Rinkeby-Contract-Deployment/README.md

 # Rinkeby-Contract-Deployment
-Deployed a contract to a Ganache Local Network and then to the Ethereum Rinkeby Test Network.
+Deployed a Smart Contract to a Ganache Local Network and then to the Ethereum Rinkeby Test Network.

 Resources Used:
 Solidity,